 They come in a variety of colors and fragrances to meet practically every preference.

-You can find products that control odor, pamper curls, and prevent tears.
+You can find products that control odor, pamper curls, and tear-free.

 Stick to a child’s shampoo to avoid harsh ingredients.

 Both of you will be happier and healthier as a result.